Comparison shopping is one of eCommerce’s biggest problems – here’s how to solve it.

-Comparison shopping is the scourge of the e-commerce retailer.
-It’s now easier than ever for a shopper to compare thousands of products and prices in just a few clicks, abandoning your beautifully-optimized site in seconds for pastures new.
+Product price comparison shopping is the scourge of the eCommerce retailer.
+It’s now easier than ever for a shopper to compare thousands of products and prices in just a few clicks.
+Thus, abandoning your beautifully-optimized site in seconds for pastures new.

 Overall, it turns out that halting comparison shoppers in their tracks doesn’t have a single, silver-bullet solution.
 Success against comparison shopping means employing several long-term and short-term strategies – here goes…

 1. Got a guarantee?
 Make it clear!

 Let’s start with one of the key comparison shopping tips from Money Saving Expert:

 What’s really happening here?
 This tip is at the core of why comparison shopping is such a big deal: a consumer is rarely sure when they’ve found the best offer.